José Maria Ribeiro da Cunha: University career

 Cunha had initially attended the Universidade NOVA de Lisboa in Portugal, while playing in the top division U19 division in Portugal, but decided to send game tapes to universities in Canada and the United States.
 He made the decision to come to North America, as he wanted to pursue education and football simultaneously, which was not really viable to do in Portugal.
 Cape Breton University in Sydney, Nova Scotia, Canada became interested in him and he decided to attend there and play for their Capers soccer team beginning in the 2020-21 year.
 However, he was unable to make his debut for the Capers due to the season being cancelled due to the COVID-19 pandemic.
 He made his debut on 11 September 2021 against the Saint Mary's Huskies.
 He scored his first goal on 23 October against the Mount Allison Mounties, scoring the first goal in a 10-0 victory.
 In 2021, he was named the AUS Rookie of the Year and was named an AUS First-team All-Star, was named to the national U Sports All-Rookie Team, during the Capers' AUS Championship winning season, progressing to the National Championships where they won the bronze medal.
+In 2023, he was again named an AUS First Team All-Star.